 If a student fails to return the technology device at the end of the school year or upon termination of enrollment, that student/parent/guardian will be subject to the replacement cost of the device.
 The technology devices are property of Oak Ridge Schools.

-The student will be responsible for any damage to the technology device, charger, protective covering, and/or stylus (if applicable).
+The student will be responsible for any damage that the student causes beyond required usage of the technology device, charger, protective covering, and/or stylus (if applicable).
 The student/parent/guardian will be charged for any needed repairs, not to exceed the replacement cost of the technology device.

 If the student/parent/guardian has unpaid penalties, a student transcript can be withheld; alternatively, the new school will be notified about the penalties.